My Feature Writing Template: Given/When/Then

-Words and Images Hide Complexity
+Images and Raw Text Hide Complexity

-When I’ve worked on teams that don’t widely use Gherkin syntax, we encounter a different version of this problem again and again:
+When I’ve worked on teams that don’t use Gherkin syntax, we encounter a different version of this problem again and again:

 “I finished the ticket and shipped it to QA, but then I noticed this one little thing I missed.
 I’m working on that now.”